pypa/pip/docs/html/user_guide.rst

 pip also performs an automatic uninstall of an old version of a package before upgrading to a newer version.

-For more information and examples, see the :ref:pip uninstall reference.
+For more information and examples, see the :ref:`pip uninstall` reference.

 Listing Packages